rodegerdts/Pyalmanac/README.md

 are the new norm as these are based on the more accurate algorithms currently employed in the NASA JPL HORIZONS System (the same algorithms are implemented in Skyfield).

-Pyalmanac is implemented using Ephem (originally named PyEphem), which in turn uses XEphem that is based on the VSOP87D algorithms.
-XEphem is also 'end of life' as no further updates are planned, however the major discrepancies are related to the projected speed of Earth's rotation.
+Pyalmanac is implemented using Ephem (originally named PyEphem), which in turn uses XEphem that uses the VSOP87D algorithms for the planets.
+XEphem is also 'end of life' as no further updates are planned.
-The discrepancies in GHA between Ephem and Skyfield 1.31 (both UTC-time based) can be summarized thus:

-* in 2020:&nbsp;&nbsp; 00.0 to 00.1 arcMINUTES GHA too high
-* in 2030:&nbsp;&nbsp; 04.0 to 04.8 arcMINUTES GHA too high
-* in 2050:&nbsp;&nbsp; 13.9 to 14.9 arcMINUTES GHA too high
-* in 2100:&nbsp;&nbsp; 38.0 to 40.2 arcMINUTES GHA too high
-* in 2200:&nbsp;&nbsp; 90.1 to 94.1 arcMINUTES GHA too high
+However the key discrepancies are related to the projected speed of Earth's rotation, or "sidereal time".

-The GHA discrepancy applies to the sun, moon, the First Point of Aries and to all planets.
+Skyfield-based almanacs (SFalmanac and Skyalmanac) now use the International Earth Rotation and Reference Systems Service (IERS) Earth Orientation Parameters (EOP) data which are forecast for at least the coming 12 months (and updated weekly).
+Accurate assessment of "sidereal time" will minimize GHA discrepancies in general.
+This applies to the sun, moon, the First Point of Aries and to all planets.

 **Description**

 Pyalmanac is a **Python 3** script that creates the daily pages of the Nautical Almanac **using the UTC timescale**, which is ***not optimal for navigation purposes*** :frowning_face:.
 Official Nautical Almanacs employ a UT timescale (equivalent to UT1).
-These are tables that are needed for celestial navigation with a sextant.
+The "daily pages" are tables that are needed for celestial navigation with a sextant.
 Although you are strongly advised to purchase the official Nautical Almanac, this program will reproduce the tables with no warranty or guarantee of accuracy.

 This version of Pyalmanac was developed by Andrew Bauer based on the original Pyalmanac by Enno Rodegerdts.
 Various improvements, enhancements and bugfixes have been included.
-Pyalmanac contains its own star database (similar to the database in Ephem 3.7.6), however the accuracy was poor.
+Pyalmanac contains its own star database (similar to the database in Ephem 3.7.6, however the accuracy was poor).
 It is updated with data from the Hipparcos Star Catalogue and the GHA/Dec star data now matches a sample page from a Nautical Almanac typically to within 0°0.1'.

-NOTE: two scripts are included (both can be run): 'pyalmanac.py' and 'increments.py'
 NOTE: Pyalmanac contains its own star database - it does not use the version supplied with Ephem, hence updating from 3.7.6 to 3.7.7.1 is harmless.
 Star names are chosen to comply with Nautical Almanacs.
 NOTE: if still required, a Python 2.7 script with identical functionality can be found at: https://github.com/aendie/Pyalmanac-Py2